Robotic surgery is a type of minimally invasive (or keyhole) surgery, performed using the da Vinci robotic surgical

 Urologists from Brisbane Urology Clinic offer robotic surgery for the management of cancerous and benign conditions of the kidney, bladder and prostate.
 Some of the robotic procedures we commonly perform include radical prostatectomy, partial nephrectomy, and pyeloplasty.

-Urologists from Brisbane Urology Clinic were involved in the establishment of Queensland Robotic Surgery (QRS), Queensland’s first robotic surgery unit at the Greenslopes Private Hospital.
-QRS is now one of Australia’s busiest and most experienced robotic surgical units.
+Urologists from Brisbane Urology Clinic were involved in the establishment of the Queensland Robotic Centre, Queensland’s first robotic surgery unit at the Greenslopes Private Hospital.
+The Queensland Robotic Centre is now one of Australia’s busiest and most experienced robotic surgery units.

 WHAT IS ROBOTIC SURGERY?